-See the supplementary materials for additional details on the partial derivatives of the kernel covariance matrices.
-Note that although deriving this gradient is cumbersome and error-prone in general, it can be easily automated using standard automatic differentiation procedures, even for models using Gaussian process priors.
+See the supplementary materials for additional details on the remaining partial derivatives.
+Note that although deriving these gradients is cumbersome and error-prone in general, it can be easily automated using standard automatic differentiation procedures.

-Figure~\ref{fig:conf_gp} shows the results of Algorithm~\ref{alg:ID} with this prior over structural causal models using the Adam gradient descent algorithm~\cite{kingma2014adam} to optimize $\mathcal{L}$.
-Unlike the unconfounded regression model, which is identical except that $\U$ has been omitted, we conclude that the confounded model is not identifiable.
-We expand on these examples in Section~\ref{sec:Experiments} and in the supplementary materials.
+Figure~\ref{fig:conf_gp} shows the results of Algorithm~\ref{alg:ID} with this prior over structural causal models using the Adam gradient descent algorithm~\cite{kingma2015adam} to optimize $\mathcal{L}$.
+Unlike the unconfounded model, which is identical except that $\U$ has been omitted, we conclude that the confounded model is not identifiable.
+We expand on these examples in Section~\ref{sec:Experiments}.